flowithflo/flowithflo.github.io/aboutme.md

 ---
 layout: page
 title: Flow with Flora
-subtitle: AWALYS feel LIKE IT IS THE BEST DAY OF YOUR LIFE
+subtitle: ALWAYS feel LIKE IT IS THE BEST DAY OF YOUR LIFE
 ---

 Nice to see you here

-I'm Flora & I work
+I'm Flora & I'm in training currently to become a certified lymphology therapist (by mid-April 2025)...

-- directly with your lyphatic system
+- an direct effect on your lymphatic system that
-- upon with your immune system
+- enhancing upon with your immune system
-- upon with your cnetral nervou system
+- enhancing upon with your cnetral nervou system

 It is with the subtile movments, in guiding your inner lymphatic stream back to its balance